-In 1692 George’s Dad, the King of Hanover, was shown the couples love letters; he promptly sent Philipp away to fight with the Hanoverian army – with any leave request turned down.
+In 1692, George’s Dad, the King of Hanover, was shown the couples love letters.
+Angry, he promptly sent Philipp away to fight with the Hanoverian army – with any leave request turned down.

-This scheme was quickly foiled – word got round to George and his Dad and the lovers plans were put to an abrupt stop.
+BUT the plan was quickly foiled – word got round to George and his Dad and the lovers plans were put to an abrupt stop.

 Several court insiders would admit on their deathbeds to being involved in the death, but none would say how Philipp died or where his body lay.

-And George?
+But what happened to George?
 Well George went on and became King of Great Britain and Ireland- King George l, the first of the Hanoverian line.